 Colleges That Offer Radiology Graduate Programs: How to Choose

 Graduate degrees in radiology are typically for those interested in furthering a career in radiologic imaging or radiological physics.
 Radiologic imaging includes X rays, CT scans and MRIs used to diagnose and treat patients.
-Graduate programs in radiology are offered by select universities throughout the country.
+These programs are typically available as master's degrees.

 How to Select a Radiology School

 Graduate degree programs in radiology are available at the master's level through select schools graduate departments and medical schools.